auth0/docs/articles/libraries/lock-android/v1/passwordless-magic-link.md

 <%= include('../_includes/_lock-version') %>

 ::: warning
-Passwordless on native platforms is disabled by default for new tenants as of 8 June 2017.
+Passwordless on native platforms is disabled by default for new domains as of 8 June 2017.
 If you would like this feature enabled, please contact support to discuss your use case.
 See [Client Grant Types](/clients/client-grant-types) for more information.
 Alternatively, you can use Lock Passwordless on Auth0's [Hosted Login Page](/hosted-pages/login).
 :::

 ## Passwordless Authentication with Magic Link